Rasyidannas/Backend_Summary/Networking.md

    - Disanvantages:
      a.
 Higher cost to implement
      b.
 If the central computer /hub/switch fails, the entire network goes down

+2. Bus Topology
+   All devices are connected to a single communication line.

+   - Key Components:
+     a.
+Central Cable (Bus) is central cable is the backbone of the bus topology, it runs through the network connecting all devices to a single communication line.
+     b.
+Terminators is at each end of central cable there are terminators which prevent signal reflection and ensure that data does not "bounce back" and create interface
+     c.
+Nodes is node are dvice connected to the central bus cable.
+   - Advantages:
+     a.
+Easist network topology forconnection peripherals or computers in linear fashion
+     b.
+It works well when there is a small network
+     c. length of required cable is less than in a star topology
+     d. easy to connect remove devices without afecting any other devices
+     e. cost effective

+   - Disadvantages:
+     a. not greate for large networks
+     b.
+Troubleshooting individualt device issues is hard
+     c. if the main cable is dan=maged, the whole network fails (Terminators are required at both end of the main cable)

 ## Client-Server vs Peer-to-Peer